Convert DOT to TXT

 Select "to txt"

-Choose txt or any of the other 200+ supported formats you'd like to convert to.
+Choose txt or any other of the 200+ supported formats that you wish to convert to.

 Step 3